PencilCoder

 First, there is a significant lag following the initial event (about 400ms) before the first event refiring.
 Subsequent refirings occur with a much shorter lag (about 80ms).
 This can lead to rather clunky movements.

-A second, and often more frustrating limitation is that subsequent key presses cancel the refiring of a previous keydown event for a pressed and held key.
-For now, the primary practical solution is to simply have the user repeatedly press keys rather than press and hold.
-While there are some workarounds that could improve this behavior using a combination of the keydown and keyup events (as explored in this program), the ideal solution is to use event polling, a technique addressed in the Event Polling! lesson.
+For now, the primary practical solution to both of these issues is to simply have the end user repeatedly press keys rather than press and hold.
+The ideal solution is to use event polling, a technique addressed in the Event Polling! lesson.

 Anonymous functions